Updated November 5, 2019

 Finally, the Milford Monarch is a great boat with a seasoned crew.
 We toured to the outer reaches of Milford Sound, with excellent commentary along the way.
 Coffee and tea is free.
 Other drinks are extra.
 And if you pay for it in advance, you’ll get a pretty decent box lunch to eat while watching seals and, if you’re lucky, dolphins or other whales.

 I could not have been happier with my day tour.
-If you’re looking for a guided bus tour, the trip from Queenstown to Milford Sound with Real Journeys is exceptional.
+If you’re looking for a guided bus group day tour, the trip from Queenstown to Milford Sound with Real Journeys is exceptional.

 Michael blogs at The Round the World Guys